 When Does a Revocable Trust Become Irrevocable?

-Trusts are a standard tool used to protect and distribute assets in estate planning.
-One critical decision in creating a trust is determining whether it should be revocable or irrevocable.
+Trusts are a standard tool for protecting and distributing assets.
+One critical decision in creating a trust is whether it should be revocable or irrevocable.
 Understanding the distinction between these two types of trusts is crucial, as it can have significant implications for the settlor and beneficiaries.

 A revocable trust, also known as a living or inter vivos trust, allows the settlor to make changes or revoke the trust during their lifetime.
 On the other hand, an irrevocable trust cannot be altered or revoked once created.
 Making an irrevocable trust is typically based on the settlor’s objectives and the circumstances surrounding their estate.